gsketefian/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

      tasks:
        taskgroups: '{{ ["parm/wflow/prep.yaml", "parm/wflow/coldstart.yaml", "parm/wflow/post.yaml", "parm/wflow/verify_pre.yaml", "parm/wflow/verify_det.yaml"]|include }}'

-:numref:`Table %s <VX-yamls>` indicates which functions each ``verify_*.yaml`` file configures.
-Users must add ``verify_pre.yaml`` anytime they want to run verification (VX); it runs preprocessing tasks that are necessary for both deterministic and ensemble VX.
+:numref:`Table %s <VX-yamls>` indicates which verification capabilities/workflow tasks each ``verify_*.yaml`` file enables.
+Users must add ``verify_pre.yaml`` anytime they want to run verification (VX); it runs preprocessing tasks that are necessary for both deterministic and ensemble VX, including retrieval of obs files from various data stores (e.g. NOAA's HPSS) if those files do not already exist on disk at the locations specified by some of the parameters in the ``verification:`` section of ``config_defaults.yaml`` and/or ``config.yaml`` (see ?? for details).
 Then users can add ``verify_det.yaml`` for deterministic VX or ``verify_ens.yaml`` for ensemble VX (or both).
 Note that ensemble VX requires the user to be running an ensemble forecast or to stage ensemble forecast files in an appropriate location.

 .. _VX-yamls: